AGameAnx/dok-repo/patches/jaraci/jaraci.md

 ## Carriers

 ### Power level upgrades
-> *Intention of this rebalance is to slightly shift away: `Strike-craft-centric playstyles when using the carrier as well as reduce the incentive to power up the carrier as early as possible (it should be risky doing this on low tech).*
+> *Intention of the cost rebalance is to slightly shift away: `Strike-craft-centric playstyles when using the carrier as well as reduce the incentive to power up the carrier as early as possible (it should be risky doing this on low tech).
+The extra hitpoints granted with carrier upgrades allows clever players to read which power upgrade the enemy is on and shifts carrier general strength away from early game and into lategame, allowing offensive capabilities to be transferred more easily into early game when needed for balance purposes, while reducing defensive ones.*

+* Hitpoints granted per upgrade: `0 => 200`
 * Cost:
     * Level 1: `140CU 80RU => 200CU 100RU`
     * Level 2: `280CU 160RU => 400CU 175RU`